From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Steering as a Causal Independence Test

 \paragraph{Results.} We observe (Figure~\ref{fig:compositional_steering_pred_vs_actual}) that the effect of steering with two concepts simultaneously is almost exactly equivalent to summing the impact of steering with both concepts separately.
-To quantitatively verify, we compute the $R^2$ for each SAE; this measures how This suggests no interaction terms.
+To quantitatively verify, we compute the $R^2$ between predicted and actual $\Delta$\textsc{LogOdds}; these results (Table~\ref{tab:disjointness}) suggest almost no interaction.

-This in combination with the non-independence results of \S\ref{sec:exp_steer_heatmap} suggests that each SAE feature operates on a separate subspace, but also that steering with a feature can still affect representations of other concepts.
-See Figure~\ref{fig:compositional_steering_gemma} (App.~\ref{app:additional_steering_results_gemma2}) for a more direct empirical demonstration that disjointness does not imply independence.
+This in combination with the non-independence results of \S\ref{sec:exp_steer_heatmap} suggests that feature interactions do not explain non-selective steering.
+This suggests that the independence of two concept mechanisms cannot be established by demonstrating that their component sets or subspaces do not interact: one \emph{must} observe changes to output behaviors before and after intervention.